LuMarans30/Subnetting-rust/README.md

 1. Choose option 2
 2. Enter the path to your CSV file

-Your CSV should look like this:
+Your CSV should look like this:<br />
 (The first line is the initial network address with CIDR, then one line per subnet with the number of hosts)
 ```csv
 <ip address>,<cidr>